kyma-project/kyma/components/binding-usage-controller/docs/example.md

  # serviceBindingRef is the reference to the ServiceBinding and it needs to be in the same Namespace where the ServiceBindingUsage is created.
  serviceBindingRef:
    name: redis-instance-binding
  # usedBy is the reference to the application to which the Binding Usage Controller injects environment variables included in the ServiceBinding pointed by the serviceBindingRef.
 The pointed resource should be available in the same Namespace as the ServiceBindingUsage.
-The supported kinds in the usedBy section are `Development` and `Function`.
+The supported kinds in the usedBy section are defined by UsageKind resources.
  usedBy:
+   # kind matches name of the corresponding UsageKind instance.
-   kind: Deployment
+   kind: deployment
    name: redis-client
  # parameters is a set of the parameters passed to the controller
  parameters: